 There is no hard and fast rule when it comes to whether essential travel is covered by your travel insurance, when the Foreign Office are recommending that all but such trips are unadvised.

-Therefore you have Travel Insurance in place now contact your insurer and check whether you would be covered for an essential trip, and checking that they would agree with your assessment that your trip is indeed.essential.
+Therefore if you have Travel Insurance already in place contact your insurer and check whether you would be covered for an essential trip, ensuring that they would agree with your assessment that your trip is indeed. essential.

 Some insurers will not cover anyone travelling to countries where an ‘all but essential travel’ notice in place, regardless of the reason.
 Others will.

-A number of insurers are not currently issuing single trip policies with a start date in the near future, but are offering annual policies.
+A number of insurers are not currently issuing single trip policies with a start date in the near future, taking into account of current restrictions, but are offering annual policies.